Winter Olympics TV Schedule: How to Watch or Stream Upcoming Events

 Are there any Olympic medal events today?

-There are a number of medal events taking place today on Day 2, beginning with the women's snowboarding slopestyle final, which will take place at 8:30 p.m.
-ET.
+There are eight medal events taking place today on Day 3, beginning with day three of the figure skating team event, which will begin at 8:15 p.m.
+EST.

 Beijing 2022 Winter Olympics